-The UT Law Loan Repayment Assistance Program provides financial assistance to graduating students with educational debt who enter qualifying public service, beginning with the Class of 2008.
-UT Law places a high value on working for the good of society, and the LRAP is designed to make it affordable for our graduates to choose to accept public service employment.
+The Texas Law Loan Repayment Assistance Program provides financial assistance to graduating students with educational debt who enter qualifying public service.
+Texas Law places a high value on working for the good of society, and the LRAP is designed to make it affordable for our graduates to choose to accept public service employment.

 In addition to educating students about the College Cost Reduction and Access Act of 2007, Pacific McGeorge operates its own LRAP program for students entering public interest and public service law.
 Since 1995, Pacific McGeorge has offered a loan repayment assistance program for those students pursuing public legal service.
 This program acts as a form of post-graduate aid, providing grants from the law school to help graduates reduce their monthly loan obligation, thus enabling them to accept public interest jobs.
 Graduates who maintain a long-term career in the public interest field can potentially receive this assistance until all of their loans are repaid.

 A generous gift from Jefferson B. and Rita E. Fordham established the Public Service Loan Repayment Assistance Program.
 Other fundraising efforts also support the program.